5 MIN READ

 Optinmonster found that 34% of people will abandon their carts after being prompted to register or sign up before checking out.
 Make customers happy, and in turn more sales, but offering to checkout as a guest – or by logging in with PayPal and social media accounts.
 Eliminating this barrier you could also see an increase in repeat business from these users as they know the buying process with you is efficient and frictionless.

 Still wanting sign ups?
 It’s great to capture this information to personalise customers online experiences for future purchases, and of course, marketing purposes.
 You can still do this by offering the chance to sign up with you after they’ve made their first purchase.
 At this point, they’re much more likely to then spend time registering an account as they’ve had a more positive buying experience.
+A fool-proof way of getting the sales, data and keeping your checkout abandonment rate down.

 More Ways To Pay